 Tax benefits of a sole proprietorship

 Are you wondering if there are tax benefits to a sole proprietorship?
 There are a few, which are listed here:

 1 – Marginal tax rates: Your sole proprietorship income is taxed at individual income tax rates, which could be lower than corporation taxes.

 2 – Avoid double taxation: As a sole proprietorship owner you avoid double taxation.

-3 – Straightforward tax preparation: Without as many complex schedules and small business tax forms than other business types, tax reporting requirements are said to be easier than other business entities.
+3 – Straightforward tax preparation: Without as many complex schedules and small business tax forms than other business types, tax reporting requirements may seem simpler than other business entities and structures.